 Average Tuition: $627

-Southern New Hampshire University, a private research university and standard-bearer of online education, is regularly recognized for its innovation in the field of distance learning.
-Its business programs in particular receive regular attention for excellence, and it also offers a Master of Science in Data Analytics, a program designed as a Professional Science Master’s for employment in scientific and technology-oriented industries.
+Southern New Hampshire University (SNHU) is a private research university.
+It was founded to provide accessible, affordable education to returning learners.
+SNHU also offers a Master of Science in Data Analytics, a program designed as a Professional Science Master’s for employment in scientific and technology-oriented industries.

 SNHU’s program is recognized by the Professional Science Master’s (PSM) national office as a Professional Science Master’s program, which is any degree designed to allow students to pursue advanced training in science or mathematics while developing workplace skills valued by employers.
-Coursework in SNHU’s program includes foundations of data and decision methods and modeling, presentation and visualization of data, optimization and risk assessment, and predictive analytics.
-Students are required to complete a capstone project in analytics.
+Coursework in SNHU’s program includes:

 College Choice Score: 83.86